rbinrais/adhoc/kusto-queries.md

 ```

-* <b> Requets Per IP Address </b> This query list IP Addresses along with the number of requests send by them in the past 30 days.
+* <b> Requets Per IP Address: </b> This query list IP Addresses along with the number of requests send by them in the past 30 days.
 ```
 SigninLogs
 | where TimeGenerated >= ago(180d)